Rangers vs. Rays Player Props Betting Odds

 Semien Stats

-- Semien has 76 hits with 19 doubles, two triples, nine home runs and 28 walks.
-He has driven in 50 runs with seven stolen bases.
+- Semien has 78 hits with 19 doubles, two triples, nine home runs, 28 walks and 50 RBI.
+He's also stolen seven bases.

 Semien Recent Games